-Income arising from the movement in the fair value of the Cash Unit Fund of the GAT is received by the Scheme tax paid.
+Any income or loss arising from the movement in the fair value of the unit funds of the GAT is received by the Scheme tax paid.
 The Scheme's deductible operating expenses are offset against the Scheme's interest received to result in nil assessable income.